Frequently Asked Questions

 A

-Students are required to have an English proficiency level of at least IELTs 4.0 or equivalent.
+Students are required to have an English proficiency level of at least IELTS (General)4.0/TOEFL iBT: 32/Cambridge English B1 Preliminary (PET):140/EIKEN: Grade 2or equivalent.
 We have an alternative ESL program for students who do not have the meet requirements (see the ESL program page for more details).
-Students who wish to attend the high-school program at Whistler Secondary School will be required to meet the school’s English entrance standards.

 Q